 Now go back inside

-Take off those snow clothes, mix up a hot toddy, get the fireplace going and get out the deck of cards, a board game or fire up that Netflix.
+Take off those snow clothes, mix up a hot toddy, get the fireplace going or enjoy some modern residential heating and cooling.
+Get out the deck of cards, a board game or fire up that Netflix.
 If you have a hot tub, add that to the list too.
 We know we are surrounded by endless outdoor activities, but sometimes, especially after a long day on the slopes, nothing sounds better than relaxing indoors while mother nature does her thing outside.

 Go watch live music